 Pau Gasol is an advisor, an investor and an activist in projects related to sports and well-being.
 He played professional basketball for 20 years in the NBA, on the Spanish National Team and in Spain’s ACB league.
 He is president of the Gasol Foundation, a member of the International Olympic Committee’s Athletes’ Commission, and a UNICEF Global Champion for Nutrition and Zero Childhood Obesity.

-Pau Gasol began to play basketball professionally at FC Barcelona.
-In those early years the team was twice ACB league champion (season of 1999-2000 and 2000-2001) and won the Copa del Rey once (2000-2001).
+Pau Gasol began his professional basketball career at FC Barcelona.
+In those early years the team won the ACB league championship twice (1999-2000 and 2000-2001 seasons) and won Spain’s Copa del Rey de Baloncesto once (2000-2001).

 Spanish national team

 As a member of the Spanish national basketball team, Pau has earned numerous distinctions, including three Olympic medals: in Beijing in 2008, London in 2012 and Rio de Janeiro in 2016.
 He also helped Spain win gold in the 2006 FIBA World Championship, where he was named MVP.
 And, he helped Spain win three European Championships (2009, 2011 and 2015), earning the MVP award in two of them.
 During the 2017 Eurobasket, Pau became the highest scorer of all time in a single year.
 In the summer of 2021 he competed in the Tokyo Olympic Games, his fifth Games.
 During the Tokyo Games, he was elected by the Olympic Athletes to represent them as a member of the International Olympic Committee’s Athletes’ Commission.
 He is currently serving an eight-year term on the commission.